Wild Gods

-Wild Gods is the fifth studio album by The Number Twelve Looks Like You and their first album in a decade due to their six-year split from 2010 to 2016.
+Wild Gods is the fifth studio album by the Number Twelve Looks Like You and their first album in a decade due to their split from 2010 to 2016.
 It was released on September 20, 2019 through Overlord Music, with its first single "Ruin the Smile" released on July 16, 2019.

-It's also the first and only album to feature DJ Scully on bass and Michael Kadnar on drums after they both stepped down from the band in 2024.
+It is also the only album to feature DJ Scully on bass and Michael Kadnar on drums after they both stepped down from the band in 2024.